camunda/camunda-docs/docs/self-managed/operational-guides/application-configs.md

       ioThreadCount: "3"
 ```

-Next, take that snippet and put it under `zeebe.configuration` in `values.yaml`
+Take that snippet and put it under `zeebe.configuration` in `values.yaml`:

 ```yaml
 zeebe: